 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the low tide will be at 7:58 am and the high tide will be at 11:18 pm.
+In the high tide and low tide chart, we can see that the low tide was at 10:44 am and the high tide will be at 11:57 pm.

-The lunar phase is a New Moon.
-Today we have 11 hours and 31 minutes of sun.
-The solar transit is at 12:42 pm and the length of time the moon will be visible will be 16 hours and 35 minutes.
+The lunar phase is a Waning Gibbous.
+Today we had 10 hours and 23 minutes of sun.
+The solar transit was at 11:45 am and the length of time the moon will be visible will be 12 hours and 54 minutes.

-The tidal coefficient today is 86, a high value and therefore the range of tides and currents will also be high. to end the day with a tidal coefficient of 85.
-The tide heights today are 0.7 ft and 1.3 ft.
+The tidal coefficient today is 74, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 68 to end the day with a tidal coefficient of 63.
+The tide heights today are 0.0 ft and 1.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Chandeleur Light which is of 2.0 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Chandeleur Light tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Chandeleur Light tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Chandeleur Light.
 The times are generated in local time in Louisiana and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: